DebmalyaPyne/A-Small-Dream/README.md

 ## 🕹️ Controls

 - Move: Arrow Keys or WASD
-- Continue: Enter / Space / Click
+- Continue (menus, act intro, cutscene): Enter / Space / Click
 - Restart: R
 - Skip cutscene: Enter / Space / Click

+## 🧩 Gameplay

+- Explore a soft-glow maze; memory orbs are scattered through its corridors.
+- Collect white dream orbs to recall memories and progress through each act.
+- Beware yellow negative dream orbs — they subtract 1 collected orb and reduce your remaining time by 5 seconds.
+- There are three Acts with increasing orb counts, followed by a short ending.

 ## 🚀 Run locally